yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My interests mainly lie in arithmetic geometry and number theory.
-Topics I'm interested in include
+Specifically,

 - \\(\mathbb A^1\\)-enumerative geometry
 - Brauer groups
 - Geometric ramification theory
+- Higher dimensional class field theory

-I also have secondary interests in various topics in algebra.
+I also have some secondary interests in quantum algebra.

 ### Publications
 - **This is the title of your paper** \\